globus/globus-jupyter-notebooks/README.md

 ## Run

+To open a browser window with the Jupyter notebook interface:

     jupyter-notebook SDK.ipynb

-This will open a browser window with the Jupyter notebook interface.
+If running remotely, for example, in a tutorial EC2 instance:

+    jupyter notebook --ip="*" --no-browser

 ## Links